Wheel of Fortune (Australian game show): History

-2008 Nine Network Reboot and new title "Million Dollar Wheel of Fortune"
+Nine Network reboot and "Million Dollar Wheel of Fortune" format (2008)

-In May 2008, the Nine Network revived the show in a revamped form known as Million Dollar Wheel of Fortune, hosted by former Home and Away actor Tim Campbell, with Kelly Landry as co-host. and airing from GTV-9 in Melbourne.
+In May 2008, the Nine Network revived the show as Million Dollar Wheel of Fortune, hosted by former Home and Away actor Tim Campbell, with Kelly Landry as co-host. and airing from GTV-9 in Melbourne.

-Despite an initial report stating that Burgess and Xenides disliked the show, Xenides gave positive feedback stating that it was "refreshing" and she loved the "... very cool colours ... and the opportunity of winning a million dollars, that's excellent."
-She also stated that John was "probably misrepresented."
+Despite an initial report stating that Burgess and Xenides disliked the show, Xenides gave positive feedback, stating that it was "refreshing" and she loved the "... very cool colours ... and the opportunity of winning a million dollars, that's excellent."
+She also stated that Burgess was "probably misrepresented."

-Ratings for the new series were expected to top now-rival game show Deal or No Deal, broadcast on the Seven Network and to lead-in to the 6:00pm news.
-However, there were low ratings, although peaking at 700,000 viewers on the first night.
-From then, viewership went on a decline, and by the end of its short run, Wheel had on average 450,000 viewers a night, compared to the almost-1,000,000 watchers for Deal.
-Due to this steep ratings decline, the series was cancelled on 27 June 2008, after only five weeks on air.

-Format adoption in the United States

-Despite its short-lived run for five weeks, format owner and producer Sony Pictures Television later adopted the Million Dollar wedge format in the American syndicated version at the start of its 26th season on 8 September 2008, except the million dollar wedge is available in the first three rounds instead of the first round only.
-Three players have won the prize.